iotserver24/codex/website/docs/faq.md

 A: Yes!
 Pollination AI provides 23+ free models, plus there are free tiers available for Google Gemini and OpenRouter.

 **Q: Can I use local AI models?**
-A: Yes, VibeStack Codex supports Ollama and LM Studio for running models locally on your machine.
+A: Yes, CodeX supports Ollama and LM Studio for running models locally on your machine.

 ## Privacy & Security